heig-vd-tweb2017/github-analytics-server/README.md

-# Project -Github Analytics
+# Project - Github Analytics
-This project is conducted for the course "TWEB-2017, at HEIG-VD.
+This project is conducted for the course "TWEB-2017", at HEIG-VD, Switzerland.

 * Teacher: Olivier Liechti.
 * Authors: Ludovic Delafontaine & Michela Zucca.

 ## What is this
-This project proposes a repo github analyses, especially on issues management.
+This project proposes to analyze a GitHub repository, especially on issues management.

-* Time analysis of open and closed issues.
+* Time analysis of opened and closed issues.
 * Enhancement of the three most active users on closing issues.
 * Enhancement of the three most active users on opening isusses.

-The trhee aspects are represented throught graphs and tables.
+The three aspects are represented throught graphics and tables.

 The information about the users is deliberately hidden in parts to avoid any competition.
 The only objective is mutal help and encouragement.